 President Donald Trump’s decision to put tariffs on billions of dollars in Chinese imports last year shocked the world — and launched a perilous confrontation between the world’s two largest economic superpowers.

-With Chinese negotiators set to arrive in Washington next week in the hopes of reaching a trade deal, FRONTLINE and NPR investigate the forces driving the Trump administration’s gamble to confront China in “Trump’s Trade War” — premiering Tuesday, May 7, 2019.
+With Chinese negotiators set to arrive in Washington next week in the hopes of reaching a trade deal, FRONTLINE and NPR investigate the forces driving the Trump administration’s gamble to confront China in “Trump’s Trade War.”

-The joint investigation also includes a report on NPR’s "Morning Edition" that same day.
+The joint investigation also includes a report on NPR’s "Morning Edition".

 From FRONTLINE producer Rick Young and his team and NPR correspondent Laura Sullivan, “Trump’s Trade War” takes viewers on the ground in both the U.S. and China, drawing on business and government insider accounts to offer an eye-opening look at the increasingly competitive rivalry between the two countries — a rivalry that extends well beyond just trade and tariffs.